electron/electron/docs/api/webview-tag.md

 * When clicking into a `webview`, the page focus will move from the embedder frame to `webview`.
-* You can not add keyboard event listeners to `webview`.
+* You can not add keyboard, mouse, and scroll event listeners to `webview`.
 * All reactions between the embedder frame and `webview` are asynchronous.

 ## CSS Styling Notes